sanju99/snakemake_tutorial_BST281/README.md

 git clone https://github.com/sanju99/snakemake_tutorial_BST281.git
 ```

 All your output files will be stored in this repository.
-Also create the base virtual environment for snakemake using the provided `envs/snakemake.yaml` file.
-Replace the `<env_name>` placeholder with your desired environment name (commands below).
+Also create the base virtual environment for snakemake using the provided `envs/snakemake.yaml` file, which I've called `snakemake_tutorial_BST281`.
+Run one of the commands below.

 ### 2.1 Apple Silicon Mac Users